Lumavate-Team/documentation/docs/2-development.rst

       The Organization Select page allows users to select the command center or studio he/she wishes to edit.
 Command centers are shown with a gear icon.
 Studios are shown with a paint palette icon.

 #.
-Once inside the command center, you will have the option to add a :ref:`widget <widgets>`, :ref:`microservice <microservices>`, or :ref:`component-set <component-sets>`.
+Once inside the command center, you will have the option to view the uploaded :ref:`widgets <widgets>`, :ref:`microservices <microservices>`, or :ref:`component-sets <component-sets>`.
 Click on the corresponding tab in the sidebar for the tool you wish to add.
-You will be taken to that tool’s library page.
+You will be taken to that tool’s Library page.

    .. figure:: ../images/sidebarcc.PNG
       :align: center
-      :width: 400px
+      :hight: 400px
       :alt: Image of the Lumavate command center navigation sidebar

       The navigation sidebar links to the Widget, Microservice, or Component-set Library page.

 #.
 Inside the tool Library page, you will have the option to add a new container or edit an existing one.
+Tools are grouped by container.
+New tools will need a new container.
+New versions of old tools will be added to the original version’s container.

    * To add a new container:

       a.
-Click the blue + button in the bottom right corner of the tool Library page.
+Click the blue + button in the bottom right corner of the tool's Library page.

         .. figure:: ../images/toolpagewithbuttonhighlighted.PNG
 	   :align: center
-	   :width: 400px
+	   :width: 450px
 	   :alt: Image of the Lumavate tool Library page with the + button in the bottom right corner highlighted

 	   The tool Library pages have an add container button in the bottom right corner.

       b.
 A pop-up will appear asking for the tool container name, URL ref, and icon.
-Fill out all the fields, and click the add button.
+Fill out all the fields, and click the Save button.

         .. figure:: ../images/addcontainerpopup.PNG
 	   :align: center
-	   :width: 400px
+	   :width: 600px
 	   :alt: Image of the Lumavate Add Container pop-up

 	   The Add Container pop-up requires a name, URL ref, and an icon be added for each container.